 2. Irukandji Jellyfish (Carukia barnesi)

-The only reason this critter isn’t at the top of the list is its small size.
+The only reason this critter isn’t at the top of our list of most dangerous jellyfish is its small size.
 Despite this the sting is without doubt potentially lethal.
 Often one sting will not kill as long as appropriate treatment is given.
 In non fatal stings Irukandji syndrome may develop with delightful symptoms such as excruciating muscle cramps, severe pain in the back and kidneys, burning sensation of the skin and face, vomiting, headache and increased heart rate.
 Victims have also described a ” feeling of impending doom” .
-The good news is that apparently, the sting itself isn’t too painful!

 1. Box Jellyfish (Chironex fleckeri)

-It seems to go without saying that the most poisonous, deadliest and meanest of all the jellyfish inhabits Australia.
+It seems to go without saying that the meanest, most poisonous, and deadliest of all jellyfish inhabits Australia.
 The variety of box jellyfish known as the sea wasp or marine stinger is widely regarded as one of the most deadly creatures on earth.
 Along with other box jellies they have been responsible for at least 5,568 deaths recorded since 1954.
 The Australian variety causes around 1 death a year on average with a further 100 in South East Asia .

 As with so many of the deadliest animals it is said that from certain angles there are skull-like marking – in this case on the largely transparent bell.
 The 15 tentacles can reach up to 3 metres (10 ft) long and each is covered in around half a million venom infused, microscopic darts.
 It is estimated that each animal contains enough venom to kill 60 adult humans.
 The venom acts fast too and it can kill within minutes causing cardiovascular collapse.
 It also attacks the nervous system and skin cells.